optimisticninja/caencryption/README.md

 # caencryption

 Alleged encryption algorithm using elementary cellular automata.

-* Either the paper is erroneous or my implementation is.
-You be the judge.
+Reference paper has many errors.

+## Errata (thus far, need to fix alternating blocks)

 * There are unspecified CA boundaries
-  * No visual confirmation of the ordering of CA rules/selected rules
+* Selected rule 204 is essentially a NOP
-  * A weird 16x4 bit split evolution that doesn't match the diagram (figure 3 in paper, which is 4x16)
+* 16x4 bit split in decryption should be 4x6
+    * Correct in diagram (figure 3), not algorithm listing (figure 3 in paper, which is 4x16)
+* Decryption needs to invert the even/odd segment check

 # References